 Testosterone production typically decreases with age.
 According to the American Urological Association, about 2 out of 10 men older than 60 years have low testosterone.
 That increases slightly to 3 out of 10 men in their 70s and 80s.

 A range of symptoms can occur if testosterone production drastically drops below normal.
 Signs of low T are often subtle.
-Keep reading to learn the signs of low T in men.
+Here are 12 signs of low T in men.

 Testosterone plays a key role in libido (sex drive) in men.
 Some men may experience a decline in sex drive as they age.
 However, someone with low T will likely experience a more drastic drop in their desire to have sex.

-However, testosterone is only one of many factors that aid in adequate erections.
-Research is inconclusive regarding the role of testosterone replacement in the treatment of erectile dysfunction.
-In a review of studies that looked at the benefit of testosterone in men with erection difficulties, nearly half showed no improvement with testosterone treatment.
+In a review of studies that looked at the benefit of testosterone in men with erection difficulties, showed no improvement with testosterone treatment.
 Many times, other health problems play a role in erectile difficulties.
 These can include:

 Testosterone plays a role in the production of semen, which is the milky fluid that aids in the motility of sperm.
 Men with low T will often notice a decrease in the volume of their semen during ejaculation.